cisco-lockhart/cdo_public/bulk_ios_onboarding/README.md

 - all values will be read in as strings, should not supply double or single quotes
 - important to note this script only supports bulk onboarding of IOS devices

-## Step 3: Create Access Token File
+## Step 3: Obtain Access Token
-Create a file in same directory as script called `token.txt` that has your authentication token from CDO.
-You can either reuse a pre-existing token if you already know it, or refresh/create a new token.
-- Ensure that there is no trailing whitespace or newline in this file
+If you already have/know your access token, then you can skip this next step.

 - To get refresh/create new token from CDO:
     - Log in to CDO
     - Navigate to settings page
     - Select `Create` or `Refresh` option
     - A token should be newly generated in a text box.
-Copy that value and place it in the `token.txt` file.
+Copy that value as it will be used in the next step.
 As soon as you navigate away from this page, the token will be hidden.

 # Running the Script